Ireland: Union with Great Britain

 The Easter Rising of 1916 was carried out by the latter group together with a smaller socialist militia, the Irish Citizen Army.
 The British response, executing 15 leaders of the Rising over a period of ten days and imprisoning or interning more than a thousand people, turned the mood of the country in favour of the rebels.
 Support for Irish republicanism increased further due to the ongoing war in Europe, as well as the Conscription Crisis of 1918.

-The pro-independence republican party, Sinn Féin, received overwhelming endorsement in the general election of 1918, and in 1919 proclaimed an Irish Republic, setting up its own parliament (Dáil Éireann) and government.
+The pro-independence republican party, Sinn Féin, received overwhelming endorsement in the 1918 general election, and in 1919 proclaimed an Irish Republic, setting up its own parliament (Dáil Éireann) and government.
 Simultaneously the Volunteers, which became known as the Irish Republican Army (IRA), launched a three-year guerrilla war, which ended in a truce in July 1921 (although violence continued until June 1922, mostly in Northern Ireland).

 Partition

 In December 1921, the Anglo-Irish Treaty was concluded between the British government and representatives of the Second Dáil.
 It gave Ireland complete independence in its home affairs and practical independence for foreign policy, but an opt-out clause allowed Northern Ireland to remain within the United Kingdom, which it immediately exercised.
-Additionally, Members of the Free State Parliament were required to swear an oath of allegiance to the Constitution of the Irish Free State and make a statement of faithfulness to the king.
+Additionally, members of the Free State Parliament were required to swear an oath of allegiance to the Constitution of the Irish Free State and declare fidelity to the King.
 Disagreements over these provisions led to a split in the nationalist movement and a subsequent Irish Civil War between the new government of the Irish Free State and those opposed to the treaty, led by Éamon de Valera.
 The civil war officially ended in May 1923 when de Valera issued a cease-fire order.